ibexa/documentation-developer/docs/tutorials/generic_field_type/8_data_migration.md

 ## Change format on the fly

-To change the format on the fly, you need to add a constructor to `src/FieldType/Point2D/Value.php`:
+To change the format on the fly, you need to replace the constructor in `src/FieldType/Point2D/Value.php`:

 ```php
 public function __construct(array $coords = [])